guillaumemoreau/db-course/09_bigd.md

 - Static
   - columns are defined when creating or updating a column family
 - Dynamic
-  - columuns are defined when creating or updating a line
+  - columns are defined when creating or updating a line

 ### Keyspaces

 - Logical group of column families
-- Examples: a keyspace composed of /Persons/ and /Services/
+- Examples: a keyspace composed of *Persons* and *Services*
-  - not linked with the relational model
+  - **not** linked with the relational model

 ### Information distribution

-- To what extent can we take into account?
+- To what extent can we take it into account?
 - Problem
   - The database is spread among several nodes and among several clusters
   - How to organize things such as a query does not have to be executed on all nodes to gain execution time?